juanpc2018/AppImage-Missing-Icon-Mystery/README.md

 then return to Nautilus. </br>
 Dolphin detects all appimage icons on the 1st folder, and 3 icons in sub-folders. </br>
 Nautilus & Thunar detect icons detected by Dolphin. </br>

+20.04.4 LTS has Nautilus 3.36.3-stable </br>
+but latest version does Not solve the problems on 20.04.4 LTS. </br>

 -------------